jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{< slide background="/images/slides/38-devex-integ-devops-principles.jpg" background-opacity="1" >}}

 {{% note %}}
 By integrating DevEx with these core DevOps principles, organizations can build more cohesive, agile, and effective teams that are better equipped to meet the demands of modern software development.
-This synergy not only improves the workflow and productivity but also enhances the overall quality of the software delivered, ultimately benefiting the end-users.
+This mix is not only improving the workflow and productivity but also enhancing the overall quality of the software delivered, ultimately benefiting the end-users.
 {{% /note %}}

 ---